corygraddy/Codex-NT/VFader/README.md

 - Check that the correct page is selected
 - Verify Pickup Mode settings (may need to "catch" the value in Catch mode)
 - Ensure the pot is mapped to the correct FADER parameter

+### CV output not working
+- Check that the CV output is mapped to a fader (not "None")
+- Verify the output bus routing matches your patch
+- Ensure the output mode (Add/Replace) is appropriate
+- Check that the mapped fader has a non-zero value

 ### MIDI not received by destination
 - Verify MIDI routing in Disting NT settings